abdoulaahmad/company-profile/README.md

-# Virtual Connekt - Modern Fintech Landing Page
+# Virtual Connekt - Modern Tech Landing Page

 A modern, responsive landing page template built for fintech and digital services companies.
 This template features a clean, professional design with interactive elements and smooth animations.